personalrobotics/bite_selection_package/README.md

 # bite_selection_package

-## Making 2D bounding boxes by using labelImg
+## Generating 2D bounding boxes by using labelImg
 To build labelImg, run `setup_labelImg.sh` with a python version (python2 or python3) you want to use.
 For example,
 ```
 ./setup_labelImg.sh python3